michaelyinopen/control-flow-practise/README.md

     2. Convert response
 8. Save converted response
 9. Return http response

+There could be errors in each step, that terminates the operation, or changes the execution of subsequent steps.

+The challenge is to implement this somewhat complex control flow and to handle the errors gracefully.

+## Story

+This project features an imaginary story of machine's warranty.
+In a machine transaction, a warranty is purchased together with the machine.
+The buyer buys the machine and warranty from the seller, but the warranty is issued by the manufacturer directly.

+To make this transaction, seller has to ask for the price of the warranty before.
+Seller also have to provide the transaction information to the manufaturer for calculatin the price, and for keeping record.

+This project is how the seller communicates with the manufacturer about warranty information.
+* The manufacturer provides a service with a .net library for us to use.
+* The seller has projects that handle all other aspects of the transaction.
+This project exposes http request endpoints that internal services can call.

+### ControlFlowPractise.ExternalParty

+Warranty service of the manufacturer needs a record of some details

+- Order
+- Product(s) in the order
+- Buyer
+- Vendor
+- Transaction date time
+- Warranty amount ($)

+All unique products, now a warranty case only has one order,\
+and each order only has one product

+### Warranty service
+- Create warranty case
+- Verify/ Ask for estimate/ Check for update/ Query/ Call/ Make updates
+  - response status
+    - waiting for claim
+    - claimed (can have estimation)
+    - certified (ready to commit) (must have final quote)
+    - committed (committed to pay)
+    - completed (everything after payment is also done)
+    - cancelled
+- Commit (money is reserved, committed to pay)
+- Cancel

+Header, body
+conformance indicator = conformance messages, level: error, warning, information

+Warranties the entire order, not individual products

+WarrantyProof returned in response of commit

 ## Error handling
 How to handle error at each step